-The Amendment Act of the Courts Act and other Acts for Merging the Jurisdictions of Courts, which entered into force on 1 January 2006, merged the existing 16 county and city courts into four county courts and the four former administrative courts into two administrative courts.
+The Amendment Act of the Courts Act and other Acts for Merging the Jurisdictions of Courts, which entered into force on 1 January 2006, merged the existing 16 district and city courts into four district courts and the four former administrative courts into two administrative courts.
 The reform concerned the organizational structure of the judiciary, meaning that all courts remained in their existing locations and were renamed as courthouses.
 Combining the jurisdictions of the courts provided an opportunity to balance the workload of the courts and allowed for the specialization of judges.

-In 2008, the number of courts of appeal was changed and only the district courts of Tallinn and Tartu continued as district courts.
+In 2008, the number of courts of appeal was changed and only the circuit courts of Tallinn and Tartu continued as circuit courts of appeal.
 The former Viru Circuit Court was closed and areas that previously fell under its jurisdiction were transferred to the Tartu Circuit Court.